hedyhli/gelim/README.md

 a minimalist line-mode gemini client written in go.

-**WARNING: the project is still in its early stages so do expect bugs and incomplete features, if you encounter them, or would like to suggest an improvement, feel free to submit to the [ticket tracker](https://todo.sr.ht/~hedy/gelim). on srht or the one on [github](https://github.com/hedyhli/gelim).**
+**WARNING: the project is still in its early stages so do expect bugs and incomplete features, if you encounter them or would like to suggest an improvement, feel free to submit to the [ticket tracker](https://todo.sr.ht/~hedy/gelim) on srht or the one on [github](https://github.com/hedyhli/gelim).**